hello-wp/hello-charts/readme.md

 ### 👉 `npm run build`

-- Use to build production code for your block inside `dist` folder.
+- Use to build production code for your block inside `build` folder.
 - Runs once and reports back the gzip file sizes of the produced code.